Citrate synthase, one of the enzymes in the series of enzyme-cata... | Channels for Pearson+

 Watch next

-Master What is chirality? with a bite sized video explanation from Johnny Betancourt
+Master Why stereoisomers need their own naming system. with a bite sized video explanation from Johnny Betancourt